ktracy94/ktracy94.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: "You're up and running!"
+title: CPSC 450 Final Blog
 published: true
 ---

-#CPSC 350 Final#
 This is for my final blog.